2186/rosie-tracker/README.md

 ## Future Development
-During the hackathon we attempted but were not to sucessfully implement a wordpress website that was hosted on Oracle cloud that would contain the raw data recieved through the tracker.
-We would have also like to experment with trying to create an Ai model that can read and reconize patterns in the animals behavior such as locations most frequented and stress levels over time.
+During the hackathon, we began building a WordPress-based website hosted on Oracle Cloud to display real-time and historical data collected from the tracker.
+While we successfully deployed the backend infrastructure, full integration with live sensor data is still in progress.

+Looking ahead, we aim to enhance the platform with an AI-powered analytics system.
+This would allow us to recognize behavioral patterns in animals—such as frequently visited locations, daily activity cycles, and changes in stress levels over time.
+By leveraging machine learning, our goal is to provide conservationists and researchers with deeper, automated insights into wildlife health and environmental interaction.

+These future upgrades would make Rosie Wildlife Tracker a truly intelligent tool for wildlife monitoring and ecological research.